 You can select “Generate Automatically” under Meeting ID or use your personal meeting ID.

-Then, you’ll choose whether you want to include video of yourself (the Host) or participants.
+Then, you’ll choose whether you want to include a video of yourself (the Host) or participants.
 This option will automatically turn your camera on at the very beginning of the meeting.
 To allow people to choose what’s most comfortable for them, we recommend selecting “Off”.

 Also, we recommend checking “Both” next to the Audio options so guests have the option to join by telephone or computer.